Richie-Oduds/Exploring_the_Parch_and_Posey_Database_SQL_Analysis/README.md

 4. The account that placed the latest order
 5. Rank the total amount of paper ordered (from highest to lowest) for each account using a partition.
 6. What kind of paper was ordered the most
-7. The different channels used by the account with the most orders
+7. Find the mean (average) amount spent per order on each paper type, as well  as the mean amount of each paper type purchased per order.
-8. The region for each sales rep along with their associated accounts.
+9. The region for each sales rep along with their associated accounts.
 Sort the accounts alphabetically (A-Z) according to the account name.
-9. The region that made the highest sales along with their associated accounts
+10. The region that made the highest sales along with their associated accounts
-10. The region that made the lowest sales along with their associated accounts
+11. The region that made the lowest sales along with their associated accounts
-11. Which year did Parch and Posey have the greatest sales in terms of total number of orders
+12. Which year did Parch and Posey have the greatest sales in terms of total number of orders
-12. Which month did Parch and Posey have the greatest sales in terms of total number of orders
+13. Which month did Parch and Posey have the greatest sales in terms of total number of orders
-13. The name of the sales rep in each region with the largest amount of total amount (USD)
+14. The name of the sales rep in each region with the largest amount of total amount (USD)
-14. The region with the largest (sum) of sales total amount (USD), and how many total orders were placed?
+15. The region with the largest (sum) of sales total amount (USD), and how many total orders were placed?
-15. The customer that spent the most (in total over their lifetime as a customer) in terms of total amount (USD).
+16. The customer that spent the most (in total over their lifetime as a customer) in terms of total amount (USD).
 How many web events did they have for each channel?
-16. Provide the name of the sales rep in each region with the largest amount of total amount (USD).
+17. Provide the name of the sales rep in each region with the largest amount of total amount (USD).
-17. Find the region with the largest sales in terms of total amount (USD), how many total orders were placed?
+18. Find the region with the largest sales in terms of total amount (USD), how many total orders were placed?
-18. The account that purchased the most (in total over their lifetime as a customer) in terms of standard quantity paper, how many accounts still had more in total?
+19. The account that purchased the most (in total over their lifetime as a customer) in terms of standard quantity paper, how many accounts still had more in total?